Send requests for human review

 to enter the preselected option(s).

-You can also send a default value if you defined fixed selectable options when creating your review form.
+You can also send a default value if you defined fixed selectable options when creating your review template.